The British Water Cooler Association (BWCA) is supporting the Just a Drop charity.

-With the help of BWCA funding, Just a Drop drilled a borehole in the village and equipped it with a hand pump, enabling the community to reach clean and safe water.
+With the help of BWCA funding, Just a Drop has drilled boreholes in these deserving villages and equipped each with a hand pump, enabling the communities to reach clean and safe water.

 To ensure that water will be available into the future, community-elected women and men have been trained and equipped to work together to repair and manage the water systems and in addition the charity has provided hygiene education to help ensure people stay healthy.

-Brendan Hanlon of Just a Drop said: “Before this project, many families had no choice but to use unsafe dirty water with a consequent high prevalence of water-borne diseases.
+Brendan Hanlon of Just a Drop said: “Before these projects, many families had no choice but to use unsafe dirty water with a consequent high prevalence of water-borne diseases.
 Women and children would walk long distances to fetch water in heavy plastic drums.
 There was often a drain on household productivity through illness, or tending those that are ill, leading to less time to engage in more lucrative livelihood activities.
 Additionally, many children had less time to attend school, catapulting them into a vicious poverty cycle.
-Children under 5 years were most affected: in Kalungwishi, there were 4 to 5 cases of diarrhoea per week per family, because of poor quality of drinking water.
-Now all that has changed.
+Children under 5 years were most affected: in one village, Kalungwishi, there were 4 to 5 cases of diarrhoea per week per family, because of poor quality of drinking water.
+Now, all that has changed.
 Thank you, BWCA”.

 Mary Kafukanya, 56 year old farmer with six children and a resident of Kalungwishi She explained how difficult life was without clean water accessible nearby and how she and her children spent valuable farming time fetching water from a well where cattle and other animals would drink.
 Mary is now relieved that the health of her family is not compromised and without hesitation thanked the borehole project funders for the good deed of allocating funds.
 Mary says: “Thanks To Just A Drop and the British Water Cooler Association, I have a healthier family”.